 - Are majority owned or controlled by an entity that received more than 10% of gross revenue from federal funding during 2019, excluding amounts received by such business under the Robert T. Stafford Disaster Relief and Emergency Assistance Act.

 Our team of nonprofit and tax experts is following the SVOG program closely.
 Given its complexity, we invite our clients to call us for help at 404-874-6244.
-If you need more information about whether your business qualifies for this grant program or would like help once the SBA begins accepting applications, please fill in the form below and someone will be in touch.
+If you need more information about whether your business qualifies for this grant program or would like help once the SBA begins accepting applications, please complete our contact form.